vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

 In this task, you will review and manage user access to groups and applications through access reviews in the My Access portal.
 You will either manually assess and decide on user access or accept system-generated recommendations for managing permissions efficiently.

-1. Open a new InPrivate window in Microsoft Edge and navigate to My Access using the below URL:
+1. Open a new InPrivate window in Microsoft Edge and navigate to My Access using the URL below:

    ```
    https://myaccess.microsoft.com/